-Similarly, for projects that would result in significant impacts because of direct displacement of businesses, a smaller project or an alternative configuration that avoided displacement may be considered if those businesses occupy only a portion of the project site.
+Singlarly, for projects that would result in significant impacts because of direct displacement of businesses, a smaller project or at alternative configuration that avoided displacement may be considered if those businesses crapy only a polition of the project site.
 In some cases, particularly public projects, different sites that would reduce or eliminate business displacement may be considered.